jobmarley/pcie_mips_driver/README.md

 # pcie_mips_driver
 This is the pci express driver for [Mips_core](https://github.com/jobmarley/MIPS_core)/[VSMipsProjectExtension](https://github.com/jobmarley/VSMipsProjectExtension)

 It is pretty stable, I ran it for days or weeks without any issues.
+It supports DMA and memory mapped registers operation to control and debug the processor.

 ## mipsdebug
 This is a C user mode API to access the driver functionalities.